apify/crawlee/README.md

             };
             const data = await page.$$eval('.athing', pageFunction);

-            // Store the results to the default dataset.
-In local configuration,
+            // Store the results to the default dataset. await Apify.pushData(data);
-            // the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData(data);

-            // To continue crawling, we need to enqueue some more pages into
-            // the requestQueue.
-First, we find the URLs using Puppeteer functions
+            // Find the link to the next page using Puppeteer functions let nextHref;
-            // and then we add the request to the queue. try {
+            try {
-                const nextHref = await page.$eval('.morelink', el => el.href);
+                nextHref = await page.$eval('.morelink', el => el.href);
-                await requestQueue.addRequest(new Apify.Request({ url: nextHref }));
             } catch (err) {
                 console.log(`${request.url} is the last page!`);
+                return;
             }

+            // Enqueue the link to the RequestQueue await requestQueue.addRequest(new Apify.Request({ url: nextHref }));
         },

-        // If the page load failed more than maxRequestRetries+1 times, then this function is called.
+        // This function is called if the page processing failed more than maxRequestRetries+1 times.
         handleFailedRequestFunction: async ({ request }) => {
             console.log(`Request ${request.url} failed too many times`);
         },